 Alachua, Florida 32616

 Mill Creek Farm is a blessing for old horses, abused horses and the people that love them.
 The Retirement Home for Horses gives lifetime care to horses that have special needs.

 Horse people are generally very loving folks.

-I have a daughter and a friend who are "horse people".
-If reincarnation really exists, coming back as a horse owned by one of these women would be a blessing.
+I have friends who are "horse people".
+If reincarnation really exists, coming back as a horse owned by one of these horse lovers would be a blessing.

 There are also old horses retired from government service such as police mounted patrol, parks, horses used by handicapped riding programs and circus horses.

 They don't accept horses from private owners, hoping that these horses are already provided for.

 Horse retirement is not a subject that most of us spend much time thinking about.
 Lucky for old horses, that is not true for all people.

 Mary and Peter Gregory created this safe sanctuary for old and abused horses in 1984.